David (1951 film)

 David is a 1951 British short biographical film about the Welsh miner and poet David Rees Griffiths.
 It was directed by Paul Dickson, who also wrote the script, shot by Ronald Anscombe, produced by James Carr, and distributed by Regent Films.
-Leading Welsh composer Grace Williams wrote the score for the film.
+Welsh composer Grace Williams wrote the score for the film.
 The film is 38 minutes long and was given a U certificate.
 It was the Welsh contribution to the Festival of Britain film festival.